top of page

 • write longer assignments with less frustration

-• require less parent assistance over time
+• rely less on parent assistance over time

 • confidently apply writing skills across subjects